hotwax/oms-documentation/krewe/Flows/Brokering/order-rejection.md

 ---
-description: Learn how store managers can efficiently reject orders during operational challenges.
-This guide covers adding facilities to the OMS fulfillment group, using the "Reject All" feature for both open and in-progress orders, and managing order fulfillment from alternate facilities to maintain operational efficiency.
+description: Learn how store managers can efficiently reject orders and manage order fulfillment from alternate facilities to maintain operational efficiency.
 ---

 # Bulk Order Rejection and Fulfillment Management in HotWax Commerce